Serialcomms/COM-Port-Configuration-VBA/README.md

 <p>

 - Clicking the icon will start the Windows Com Port Config dialogue window.
-- Changes can be selected in the dialogue window in preparation for change.
+- New settings can be selected in the dialogue window in preparation for change.
 - The selected COM port needs to be opened briefly to apply the changes.
+- A confirmation message box appears prior to opening the port and changing settings.

 <details><summary>DLL Errors</summary>
 <p>